workarea-commerce/workarea/docs/source/articles/orders-and-items.html.md

 - Each item on an order contains the SKU and quantity, along with other details to accurately price the item
 - Consumers can add promo codes to the order, which may also affect pricing
 - Pricing is recorded on each item as granular price adjustments and calculated item-level totals, and on the order as calculated order-level totals

-## Notes

-[1] Upcoming pricing documentation will describe the concept of price vs value.